 The building that houses the interpretive center is shaped like a plow, one of those fundamental tools that broke the prairie, and the backs of many men and women, while creating the most productive agricultural economy in the world.

 Inside, you’ll be asked if you are the descendant of a homesteader.
 If so, you’ll sign a special guest book, receive a button and then be offered the opportunity to record the story of your family.
 But every visitor will learn that homesteading was more than something that happened in the Great Plains states.
-My ancestors homesteaded in Kansas and Arkansas, but homesteaders received land in 30 states, from Florida to Alaska.
+Homesteaders received land in 30 states, from Florida to Alaska.
+The last claim was filed in Alaska in 1988.

 The interpretive center does a great job of telling the story from the immigrant’s perspective, but they don’t overlook the impact on Native Americans.
 The Homestead Act was a decisive blow to their lifestyle, particularly the Plains Indians.

-The first time I visited Beatrice was during the Homestead Days Celebration, which is held the second week of June each year.
-They had parades and barbecue contests and lots of costumed interpreters performing tasks of the period.
+The first time I visited Beatrice was during the Homestead Days Celebration, held the second week of June each year.
+They have parades and barbecue contests and lots of costumed interpreters performing tasks of the period.

 But the coolest thing I witnessed was a swearing in ceremony for 14 new citizens of the United States of America.
 And not a more beautiful place in the country for such an inspiring event to take place.